David Brooks is Always Wrong — NPR Edition, Part Two.

 Great Depression photograph, courtesy of the Franklin Roosevelt Library and Museum,”Public Health nursing made available through child welfare services.”

-Thomas Eakins, “The Agnew Clinic,” 1889.Explore posts in the same categories: bad ideas, Decline and Fall, Fiscal policy, Health Care, Journalism and its discontents, MSM nonsense, Stupidity comment below, or link to this permanent URL from your own site.
+Thomas Eakins, “The Agnew Clinic,” 1889.bad ideas, Decline and Fall, Fiscal policy, Health Care, Journalism and its discontents, MSM nonsense, Stupidity comment below, or link to this permanent URL from your own site.